aa-it-vasa/IOT2023-labs/README.md

 ## Grading and Expectations

+### Lab reports
 The lab work is graded based on a sumitted report (one report per lab/group) as well as the code you have in your repository.
-The report is written in Markdown format in the files `Report_lab*.md` files.
+The report is written in Markdown format in the files `Report_labN.md` files.

 Note that the last committed version on the `main`-branch at the deadline is used for grading.

 Your own code should be placed in a subfolder named `code/Lab*` (where `*` is the lab number) in the main branch.